Crisis Standards of Care

 Topic Collection: Crisis Standards of Care

-The provision of medical care under catastrophic disaster conditions requires considerable pre-event planning, along with the recognition that the delivery of healthcare services will likely change due to the potential scarcity of required resources.
-Beginning in 2009, ASPR has focused significant attention on “crisis standards of care,” spearheaded by the issuance of three reports by the Institute of Medicine of the National Academies.
-Work performed under this topic area provides a roadmap for medical decision-making during catastrophic events.
-Coordination of emergency response system planning is critical to successful health and medical outcomes under chaotic “crisis” conditions, which limit patient morbidity and mortality in an environment of collective rather than individual priorities.
+The provision of medical care under catastrophic disaster conditions or conditions of extreme shortages of supplies that place patients at substantial risk requires considerable planning, along with the recognition that the delivery of healthcare services will likely change due to the potential scarcity of required resources.
+Beginning in 2009, ASPR has focused significant attention on “crisis standards of care,” spearheaded by the issuance of three reports by the Institute of Medicine/ National Academies of Medicine.
+This work provides a roadmap for medical decision-making during events where allocation or triage decisions are necessary.
+Coordination of emergency response system planning is critical to limit patient morbidity and mortality in an environment of collective rather than individual priorities.
 The standards of care proposed under the delivery of such conditions must represent a “reasonable” approach to healthcare service delivery merging public health, ethical, and medical care demands, albeit under unique and challenging conditions.

-Note that many state plans use Sequential Organ Failure Assessment (SOFA) score thresholds (e.g., >11) to make decisions.
-Based on findings highlighted in articles from 2010 to present, this is not ethically justifiable.
+Note the Sequential Organ Failure Assessment (SOFA) score has been a popular basis for triage systems for critical care in the past.
+Based on findings highlighted in articles from 2010 to present, the use of SOFA as a major or sole criterion is not ethically justifiable.
 This Topic Collection includes plans that have adjusted their criteria to a comparative use but also notes this limitation for a few otherwise excellent plans.
-For current frameworks, access Christian et al. (2014) and the ASPR TRACE document SOFA Score: What it is and How to Use it in Triage.
+For more information, access Christian et al. (2014) and the ASPR TRACE document SOFA Score: What it is and How to Use it in Triage.
+Current hospital planning should de-emphasize scoring systems in favor of individual prognostic assessment.
+ASPR TRACIE has developed a template for hospital crisis decision-making that may be helpful.

 Each resource in this Topic Collection is placed into one or more of the following categories (click on the category name to be taken directly to that set of resources).
 Resources marked with an asterisk (*) appear in more than one category.